The Bankrate promise

 Term life insurance

 Term life insurance covers the policyholder for a set amount of time – usually between one and 30 years.
 If the policyholder dies during the term, their beneficiaries will receive a payout as long as premiums are paid.
 If the policyholder dies after the policy ends and they do not convert or extend their policy, their beneficiaries will not receive a payout.
-This form of life insurance is helpful for those who only want coverage for a set amount of time – for instance, when their children are young.
+This form of life insurance may be helpful for those who only want coverage for a set amount of time – for instance, when their children are young.

 Universal life insurance

 You may be comparing universal life vs. indexed universal life.
 Universal life insurance lets policyholders adjust their premium and death benefit amounts over the course of their policy, provided that they have enough money in their cash value account to do so.
 The ability to customize in this way separates universal from whole life insurance.

 Guaranteed issue life insurance

-Guaranteed issue life insurance is a great option for those with medical issues.
-It may be difficult to find affordable life insurance coverage if you are elderly or have a high-risk medical conditions, you may be declined from a certain policy or your premium may be extremely high.
+Guaranteed issue life insurance may be a great option for older applicants or those with medical issues.
+It may be difficult to find affordable life insurance coverage if you are elderly or have a high-risk medical condition.
 Guaranteed issue life insurance allows you to get life insurance without undergoing medical exams or answering health questions.
 As a result, premiums are typically high and the coverage amount is typically low.

 Final expense life insurance

 Final expense policies are meant to cover costs associated with the policyholder’s funeral and burial.
 These policies typically have low monthly premiums and a low death benefit.
 These policies may also be available without a medical exam.